jessicay1464/sep11-freedom-project/entries/entry02.md

  * `loadSprite()`// it helps load a sprite
 The differnce between a `add` and `load` is that `load` is similar to calling after you `add` it.<br> Adding on the `pos(x, y)`, it randomly selects a postion unless you provide an actual number or value.
 Adding on, `pos (center())` makes the sprite in the center.<br>
+But learning these code, I was able to import my learnings into my code and cretaed my own file, and tinkering such as adding the sprite and the text.
 I also learned the code of
 ```js
 onKeyDown("left", () => {